klee8/stromata/Epichloe_clusters/id_DE_clusters/README.md

     * identifies shared orthologs
     * writes table of cluster groups with flat file (i.e. one row for each species and ortholog)
     * Writes python script to graphs cluster with added annotation to show end of contigs, gaps and shared orthologs using biopython.

+### PERMUTATION TESTS
+R scripts which randomise DE values among genes for each species and then test for
+    * Number of DE genes shared between species
+    * Number of clusters found in each species